simonpainter/www.simonpainter.com/docs/Tech/Dijkstra/dijkstra-ospf.md

 Modern enterprise networks increasingly segment into distinct domains.
 The WAN, once OSPF's domain, now typically runs BGP, whether that's for MPLS services, SD-WAN overlay networks, or direct cloud connectivity.
 This architectural shift has effectively contained OSPF to campus and data centre environments—but these environments themselves have evolved significantly.

 Today's data centre networks present unique challenges for OSPF deployment.
 Where a traditional campus network might have hundreds of devices spread across a building or campus, a modern data centre pod can easily contain that many devices in a single rack row.
 Leaf-spine architectures, with their dense interconnections and high port counts, create exactly the kind of computational complexity that Dijkstra's algorithm struggles with.

-Consider a modest-sized data centre pod:

-- 48 leaf switches
-- 4 spine switches
-- Each leaf connected to every spine
-- Potential for hundreds of host-facing ports

-This creates a topology density that would have been unthinkable in traditional campus networks.
-Even with modern hardware's improved processing power, the O(V²) complexity of Dijkstra's algorithm remains a fundamental constraint.
-This explains the increasing adoption of BGP in data centre networks, particularly in larger deployments where the predictability of BGP's path selection process becomes more valuable than OSPF's optimal path guarantees.

 ### The Future of OSPF